Pain relief options

 However, you can also use hypnobirthing if you plan to give birth on the labour ward, are induced or are transferred to hospital after labour has started.
 Many women also find hypnobirthing helpful during a c-section birth.

 If you would like to use hypnobirthing during labour, make sure you mention it in your birth plan, so the people looking after you are aware and can adapt the birth environment as much as possible to your preferences.

-You can teach yourself using books and DVDs or attend private classes.
+You can teach yourself, using books and videos, or attend private classes.
 In some areas, you can also attend NHS hypnobirthing classes.

-Private classes usually start when you’re 25 to 30 weeks pregnant, are in a group-based setting and consist of around 12 hours split up over five sessions.
-But there are other set-ups, such as one-to-one classes with an instructor or intense one-day courses.
+Private classes usually start when you’re 25 to 30 weeks pregnant.
+These are generally in a group-based setting and consist of around 12 hours split up over five sessions.
+There are also other set-ups, such as one-to-one classes with an instructor or intensive one-day courses.

-Between classes, and after the course is finished, you’re encouraged to practice what you have learnt through listening to DVDs and doing visualisation and breathing exercises.
+Between classes, and after the course has finished, you’re encouraged to practise what you have learnt with recordings or DVDs to guide you through visualisation and breathing exercises.

-Teachers say that practicing is very important, as the breathing and relaxation techniques should ideally come to you naturally once you go into labour.
+Teachers say that practising is very important, as the techniques should ideally come to you naturally once you go into labour.

-Some women and couples decide that reading the book and listening to the DVD is enough for them, which does keep the cost down.
+Some women decide that just a book, CD or DVD is enough for them, without the classes, which does keep the cost down.